OmarMiniesy/Notes/Networking/Domain Name System (DNS).md

 > Each server in the hierarchy is responsible for its zone, and has the address of the root servers.

 There are different **Zones** found in this hierarchy.
 A DNS zone is an administrative part of the namespace that is managed by a certain organization, called the **administrator**.
-- They contain the records for all the domains found in that zone.
+- A large domain can be divided and stored in many zones.
 - This also goes for any subdomains for any of these domains.
 However, sometimes subdomains can be added to different zones.
+- A zone has DNS records related to the subdomains and domains that it contains.
 - The **authoritative name servers** are responsible for managing the DNS records for a zone by answering to queries aimed at this zone.
 - Each Zone has its own name server, but a name server can have many Zones.